Konig and Meyer 21090 Microphone Stand

 I did a lot of searching for a good microphone stand online and most of the cheaper makes had complaints about cheap plastic and bits breaking on them when trying to tighten them up.
 So I opted for this professional Konig & Meyer 21090 microphone stand.

 I must say it was a wise choice.
 Solid construction using strong metal where needed.
 Clamps need pressure to be tight, so any clamp needs to be metal.
 Then Konig & Meyer have only used plastic where it is ok to do so.
+No plastic in any stress points.

 It may be almost twice the price of the cheaper microphone stands that you see for sale.
 But if it means no more microphone movement and repeated adjustment, or broken cheap plastic fastenings/clamps, then that’s great in my book.